-Bruny Island is located off Tasmania's southeastern coast, and separated from mainland Tasmania by Entrecasteaux Channel.
-The island has total area 362 km2 (140 ml2), length approx 100 km (62 ml), highest elevation point (Mt Mangana) 571 m (1873 ft) and total population under 1000.
+Bruny Island is located off Tasmania's southeastern coast and separated from mainland Tasmania by Entrecasteaux Channel.
+The island has total area 362 km2 (140 mi2), length approx 100 km (62 mi), highest elevation point (Mt Mangana) 571 m (1873 ft), and a total population of under 1000.

-The island consists of two lands (North and South Bruny) joined via long, narrow isthmus.
-Dennes Point is a holiday village on North Bruny.
-South Bruny's main towns are Alonnah, Lunawanna and Adventure Bay.
+The island consists of two lands (North and South Bruny) joined via a long, narrow isthmus.
+Dennes Point is a holiday village in North Bruny.
+South Bruny's main towns are Alonnah, Lunawanna, and Adventure Bay.

 Bruny Island cruise terminal

-Most cruise ships to Bruny Island anchor at Adventure Bay (port town on South Bruny's central-eastern coast).
+Most cruise ships to Bruny Island anchor at Adventure Bay (a port town on South Bruny's central-eastern coast).
 Some ships may alternatively visit Dennes Point (on North Bruny's northern coast).
 In both ports, passengers are transported ashore via ship's tender boats.